Enter your rug's measurement for pricingOR

 Our pads are specifically designed to avoid common problems such as floor staining and stripping on wood floors.
-Our area rug pads are made right here in the USA, each come standard with free shipping and a 20 year warranty.
+We make all of our rug pads in the USA, each come standard with free shipping and a 20 year warranty.

 My last rug pad got stuck to my floor - will your pads stick or stain wood floors?

 No, our rug pads are safe for all hardwood floors and finishes as long as floor manufacturers instructions are followed and proper curing times are met.
 There are a few types of pads that may hurt floors.
 Some imported PVC pads can include off-gassing chemicals and they may actually react with the chemicals in your floor finish.
 An example of this is the use of Phthalates, a family of chemicals used to soften many PVC rug pads.
 They can cause floors to discolor.
 Another issue stems from when manufacturers use too many clay fillers in their latex blends which causes latex to break down or dry out prematurely.
 Our natural rubber pads are reinforced with an additional rubber coating and cured in a way to avoid premature deterioration, flaking, or fraying.
 Rug pads manufactured with high quality materials shouldn’t harm or damage standard wood flooring.

 How should I measure my rug for a rug pad?

 We recommend to start with the width followed by the length of the rug.
 You do not need to include any fringes or tassels as this can throw off the measurement of the pad.
 We always recommend to round to nearest half inch for all measurements to get the best fitting pad for your rug.